Isaac0047/Parameterization-based-Neural-Network/README.md

 10/31/2022 By Haotian Feng and Pavana Prabhakar, University of Wisconsin - Madison

 This repository includes the code and data for implementing the PBNN.
-[The paper can be find in thislink](https://arxiv.org/abs/2212.12840).
+[The paper can be find in this link](https://arxiv.org/abs/2212.12840).

 ## Graphical Abstract
 <img width="1149" alt="pbnn_new" src="https://user-images.githubusercontent.com/62448186/221620155-5cdc0d35-d8ad-4952-a75c-75f34b580f74.png">